rcarrata/rcarrata.github.io/_posts/2020-03-15-service-mesh-installation.md

 ## 1. Installing the Service Mesh Operators from OperatorHub

-The Red Hat OpenShift Service Mesh Operator has dependencies Elasticsearch, Jaeger and Kiali operators.
+The Red Hat OpenShift Service Mesh Operator has dependencies on the Elasticsearch, Jaeger, and Kiali operators.

 Check the [Service Mesh Installation in OpenShift4](https://docs.openshift.com/container-platform/4.3/service_mesh/service_mesh_install/installing-ossm.html#ossm-operatorhub-install_installing-ossm) of the official documentation of OpenShift and install